FelixAL07/memeapi/DOCUMENTATION.md

 ### 5.1 Content Deduplication

 - The meme service uses perceptual image hashing to detect and prevent duplicate memes
-- This ensures users always see fresh content even across application restarts
+- This ensures users always see fresh content
 - The implementation can identify similar images even if they have slight variations
+- It works in the application layer so it is not persisted

 ### 5.2 Environment Configuration